 Understanding Arthritis and the Benefits of Physical Activity

 Watch the Arthritis Pain Reliever video to learn more about the benefits of physical activity and the types and amounts of exercise that can help.
-And be sure to check with your doctor to be sure your exercise plans are approved for your form of arthritis.
+Be sure to check with your doctor to see if your exercise plans are ok for your form of arthritis.
 For instance, with osteoarthritis of the hip, my doctor warned against jumping exercises.
-It was then that I realized it was my new jump rope that was causing of my pain.
-When I stopped jumping and started the lateral elliptical, my symptoms improved tremendously.
+It was then that I realized my new jump rope was causing additional pain.
+When I stopped jumping and started using a lateral elliptical, my symptoms improved.
+I had less pain and more range of motion.

 Exercise as a Treatment

 Research shows that exercise is one of the best treatments for osteoarthritis.
-Exercise can improve mood and outlook, decrease pain, increase flexibility, strengthen the heart and improve blood flow, maintain weight, and promote general physical fitness.
+Exercise can improve mood and outlook, decrease pain, and increase flexibility.
+Additionally, it can strengthen the heart and improve blood flow, help to maintain weight, and promote general physical fitness.
+It doesn’t get much better than that.

 On the Move